How to Copy & Paste Non-Blank Cells (Skip Blanks) in Excel

 - Then, select the location where you want to paste the chosen data range.
 Right-click and, under Paste Options, choose Paste Special.

-- The Paste Special window appears.
+- This brings up the Paste Special window.
 In it, check the Skip blanks option and click OK.

 As a result, only the cells with data are pasted, and the blanks from the selected data range won’t overwrite the existing values.
 In this example, only cells D3 and D5 are pasted into cells B3 and B5; B2, B4, and B6 remain the same.